Table of Contents

 - You have a list of good foods and bad foods that you decide based on the calorie content

-- You refuse to keep certain foods in the house because of their caloric content
+- You refuse to keep certain foods in the house because of their calorie content

-- You track the calories in your food using an app or pen and paper and are anxious if you miss a day
+- You track the calories in an app and feel anxious if you miss a meal or a day

 - You get anxious if you go over your calorie goal for a meal or the day